LDSL-tool

 Introduction

-LDSL-tool not only integrates the PDE model equations, but allows also to analyse the dynamics of longitudinal modes and to build reduced ODE models based on finite number of modes.
-After showing good qualitative and quantitative agreement between basic Traveling Wave and Mode Approximation models, the reduced models can be analyzed with well known tools for bifurcation analysis such as AUTO.
+LDSL-tool is a software for simulation and analysis of the (L)ongitudinal (D)ynamics in multisection (S)emiconductor (L)asers.
+This software is based on Traveling Wave (PDE) equations describing the propagation of optical fields along the longitudinal direction of the laser, which are nonlinearly coupled with the ordinary differential equations for carrier densities and polarization functions.
+LDSL-tool not only integrates the PDE model equations but also allows the analysis of the dynamics of longitudinal modes and the building of reduced ODE models based on a finite number of modes.
+After showing good qualitative and quantitative agreement between basic Traveling Wave and Mode Approximation models, the reduced models can be analyzed with well-known tools for bifurcation analysis, such as AUTO.
+Such different possibilities, together with some data post-processing routines, make our software a powerful tool suited for the simulation and analysis of different dynamic effects in semiconductor lasers.

 Motivation

-An example of a modeled laser: It is a 3 section DFB laser, made at the Fraunhofer Institut Nachrichtentechnik Heinrich-Hertz-Institut (HHI), Berlin.
+An example of a modeled laser: It is a 3-section DFB laser, made at the Fraunhofer Institut Nachrichtentechnik Heinrich-Hertz-Institut (HHI), Berlin.
 Optical fields, polarizations and carrier densities are calculated with LDSL-tool.

 Structure of the software tool

 A deep understanding of nonlinear dynamics demonstrated by semiconductor lasers is very useful when designing lasers for specific purposes.
-Our software LDSL-tool is used to investigate and to design lasers which exhibit various nonlinear effects such as self pulsations, chaos, hysteresis, mode switching, excitability, and synchronisation to an external signal frequency (see, e.g. WIAS Preprints 516 , 597 , 712 , 713 , 809 , 849 , 866 , 1039 and WIAS Technical Report 2 . ).
+Our software LDSL-tool is used to investigate and to design lasers that exhibit various nonlinear effects such as self pulsations, chaos, hysteresis, mode switching, excitability, and synchronization to an external signal frequency (see, e.g. WIAS Preprints 516, 597, 712, 713, 809, 849, 866, 1039, 1149, 1513, 1579, 1584, 1981, 2011, 2261, 2438, and 2604)

-This software solves models of different complexity, ranging from partial differential equation (PDE) to the reduced ordinary differential equation (ODE) systems.
-PDE models are based on the Traveling wave (TW) equations for counter-propagating optical fields, and ODE models are given by the mode approximation (MA) of TW model.
+This software solves models of different complexity, ranging from partial differential equation (PDE) to reduced ordinary differential equation (ODE) systems.
+PDE models are based on the Traveling wave (TW) equations for counter-propagating optical fields, and ODE models are given by the mode approximation (MA) of the TW model.

 A variety of laser devices